Venthe/gitea-helm-chart/README.md

 ### Admin User

 This chart enables you to create a default admin user.
-It is also possible to update the password for this user by upgrading or redeloying the chart.
+It is also possible to update the password for this user by upgrading or redeploying the chart.
 It is not possible to delete an admin user after it has been created.
 This has to be done in the ui.
 You cannot use `admin` as username.